ianhussey/PI-IRAP-Shiny-app/README.md

 # PI-IRAP Shiny app

-An R Shiny app to calculate PI-IRAP scores from IRAP data
+An R Shiny app to calculate PI-IRAP scores from IRAP data.

+The Implicit Relational Assessment Procedure (IRAP) is an indirect measure of implicit attitudes.
+IRAP effects are most commonly quantified using a variant of the D scoring algorithm (Greenwald et al., 2003).
+Here we propose an alternative scoring algorithm, the Probabilistic Index (PI: Thas et al., 2012).
+Using a gender IRAP dataset (N = 188), we demonstrate that it is more robust to the influence of outliers, which are very common in reaction time data.
+We also provide a Shiny app implementation of the PI-IRAP algorithm, as well as the R source code.

 ## License